lensesio/schema-registry-ui/docker/README.md

 [![](https://images.microbadger.com/badges/image/landoop/schema-registry-ui.svg)](http://microbadger.com/images/landoop/schema-registry-ui)

-This is a small docker image you can use to test Landoop's schema-registry-ui.
+This is a small docker image for Landoop's schema-registry-ui.
-It serves the schema-registry-ui from port 8000.
+It serves the schema-registry-ui from port 8000 by default.
 A live version can be found at <https://schema-registry-ui.landoop.com>

 The software is stateless and the only necessary option is your Schema Registry